Pilotcore Insights

 8 Benefits of Combining AWS CloudFront With WAF and Shield

 Security and performance are always top priorities for any web app.
 Many users choose to use Amazon CloudFront as their content delivery network (CDN).
-Namely, because CloudFront allows you to enhance the availability, performance, and security of static and dynamic content.
+Namely, because CloudFront allows you to improve the availability, performance, and security of static and dynamic content.
+This article outlines where CloudFront, WAF, and Shield each fit in a layered edge-security architecture and how to apply them without unnecessary complexity.

 Amazon CDN is a popular choice.
 Plus, it does away with bothersome details like the: “Checking your connection before forwarding you to the website” screen often observed with competitors like Cloudflare.

-One best practice when serving content with CloudFlare is to make sure viewers cannot bypass the CDN to access your origin content directly.
-This can be achieved by combining it with services such as AWS WAF and Shield.
+One best practice when serving content with CloudFront is to make sure viewers cannot bypass the CDN to access your origin content directly.
+This can be achieved by combining CloudFront with origin controls and services such as AWS WAF and Shield.

 So, in this post, we’ll take a look at the benefits of such an expansion so your CDN can be set up securely and effectively.